HebiRobotics/jfx-static-feature/README.md

 `jfx-static-libs` contains the reachability metadata and every platform's static archives in one unclassified jar.
 The `jfx-static-feature` extracts the archives and hands native-image everything it needs to include JavaFX.

+Running `mvn -Pnative package` then produces a standalone executable in `target/`.
+[`example-hellofx`](jfx-static-examples/example-hellofx) is a minimal complete project to copy from.

 Note that you still need to fulfill the GraalVM prerequisites like a working compiler toolchain.